 Speeding up biological and drug development from years to weeks

 Developing pharmaceuticals through clinical trials take sometimes more than a decade and costs billions of dollars.
 Speeding up the process of drug development and making it more cost-effective through AI technologies would have an enormous effect on today’s healthcare.

-The drug discovery company was founded in 2013 with the purpose to build a proprietary drug discovery platform that combines the best elements of high-throughput biology and automation with the newest advances in AI.
-The company has already identified novel uses for known drugs, bioactive compounds, and shelved pharma assets in the space of rare genetic disease.
-They promise to fulfill their ambitious goal of curing 100 diseases in just 10 years; and I whole-heartedly wish them a huge success in doing so.
+The drug discovery company was founded in 2013 with the purpose to build a proprietary drug discovery platform that combines the best elements of high-throughput biology and automation with the latest advances in AI.
+The company has already identified novel uses for known drugs, bioactive compounds, and shelved pharma assets in the space of rare genetic diseases.
+They promise to fulfill their ambitious goal of curing 100 diseases in just 10 years; I wholeheartedly wish them a huge success in doing so.

 3) Whole Biome

 The company’s mission statement says it aims to become the trusted brand in bringing the public improved health solutions through microbiome interventions.
 So, you have no idea what microbiomes are?
 Let me give you an idea about these teeny-tiny organisms!
 They are defined as all of the microbes that reside on the inside and outside of each individual.
 A person’s body contains 10-times more microbial cells than human cells.
 Humans have co-evolved with microbiomes and house many microbes that are beneficial for health.
 For decades, researchers have known that the microbiome represents a wealth of opportunity in shaping health.
 But only recently were these genomic and analytical tools made available to make it happen.
 As a result, Mayo Clinic teamed up with Whole Biome to help women avoid preterm labor through microbiome diagnostic testing.